gabrieleCano/Java-P2P-Blockchain/README.md

 -------------------------------------------------------------
-This section will depend to the current state of the project
+This section will depend on the current state of the project
 -------------------------------------------------------------
 Current Features:
 - Chain Data Structure: Java HashMap